 And let’s say that our coffee shop sells only cups of coffee.

 Let’s calculate the cost of a cup of cappuccino.
 It’s coffee, water, milk, and maybe some drops of cinnamon plus a glass of water and a few cookies (in the case we offer a premium customer experience).
 After a thorough investigation, we estimate the cost of a cappuccino cup at $0,60.
 If we decide to sell a cup of cappuccino for $4.00 then our Gross Margin is $3,40.

 The ideal is to have a fat gross margin and the smallest cost.

 Other businesses have fat gross margins, others thin, but coffee is generally a low-cost product with a fat gross margin.
-So reducing the costs associated with coffee production might not be essential as it is to keep our customers satisfied offering premium services and having them to pay premium prices for coffee.
+So reducing the costs associated with coffee production might not be essential as it is to keep our customers satisfied by offering premium services and having them pay premium prices for coffee.